clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

   binding form deliberately gets no init tag, the :vector branch of extract-bindings would leak it wholesale onto elements, which :select relies on.
-- Conditional-let bindings keep the raw init tag.
-The body of `when-let` and `if-let` only runs when the value is truthy, so a nilable tag should be un-nilled there, and an init that is provably `:nil` means the body is
+- Conditional-let nil handling, remaining pieces: the eager path now strips nil from the binding tag and disables type-mismatch in a provably dead bound branch, but a deferred init that only resolves to `:nil` at lint time is not stripped or deadened.
+Seen on the metabase corpus:
-  dead: that deserves a condition-always-false or dead-code style warning at the binding, not a type-mismatch inside the body.
-Seen on the metabase
+  `airgap-check-user-count` when-lets over a provably nil deferred return, its body is a no-op in OSS, reported as "Expected: number, received: nil" at the usage, adjudicated as a true positive wearing the wrong message.
-  corpus: `airgap-check-user-count` when-lets over a provably nil return, so its body is a no-op in OSS, reported today as "Expected: number, received: nil" at the usage, adjudicated as a true positive wearing the wrong message.
+  A dedicated condition-always-false or dead-body warning at the binding remains future work, as do element types for `when-first`.